Serving All of British Columbia

 infobc@preszlerlaw.com Call 1-888-404-5167

 A recent decision by a B.C.
-Supreme Court justice, Behragam v Paviglianiti, illustrates how the law actually works in this area.
+Supreme Court justice, Behragam vs. Paviglianiti, illustrates how the law actually works in this area.
 The plaintiff in this case was riding his bicycle when it collided with a motor vehicle owned by the defendant.
 Both sides essentially blamed the other for causing the accident.
 The judge ended up siding with the bicyclist’s interpretation of events.

 So what did happen?
 The accident took place around 10:45 a.m. on September 23, 2013, at a traffic circle located at the intersection of West 10th Avenue and Birch Street in Vancouver.
 The plaintiff was riding his bicycle westbound on West 10th Avenue, which has a dedicated bicycle lane.
 The plaintiff entered the traffic circle and passed the west side of the centre intersection before colliding with the left door of the defendant’s Ford pickup truck.
 The impact knocked the plaintiff off his bicycle and caused him to lose consciousnesses for approximately 10 to 15 minutes.

 The plaintiff subsequently sued the defendant in B.C.
 Supreme Court.
 A trial was held solely on the issue of liability–i.e., who was responsible for the accident–before Justice Emily Burke in November 2018 and February 2019.
-At trial, the plaintiff argued that at the time of the collision he was considered the “dominant driver” under B.C. law and therefore had the right of way.
+At trial, the plaintiff argued that at the time of the collision, he was considered the “dominant driver” under B.C. law and therefore had the right of way.
 Conversely, the defendant maintained he was actually the dominant driver and had the right of way.

-Call 1-877-572-1324 to speak with our British Columbia legal intake team for free Book Free Consultation
+Call 1-844-373-8202 to speak with our British Columbia legal intake team for free Book Free Consultation

 Who Entered the Intersection First?